rh1rich/esphome-ifan04/README.md

 | mid | 1 + 2 |
 | high | 3 |

-**In the new version I have changed the timing sequence completely.**
+### Startup boost
-Now, if the fan is turned on and startup-boost is enabled, the fan is started with high speed for the time configured via the substitution variable "fan_startup_boost_time".
+If startup-boost is enabled and the fan is turned on, it always starts with high speed for the time configured via the substitution variable "fan_startup_boost_time".
 After this time the speed is changed to the selected one (low or mid speed).
 If startup-boost is disabled, the fan speed is immmediatly set to the selected one (low, mid, high).

+### Original timing sequence

 The original firmware had the following special timing sequence on activating the different speeds.